-Consists of the title, abstracts and text, with out authors’ names (and other elements, facts that allow the authors to be recognized).
+Consists of the article title, authors’ names (with authors’ contribution), affiliations, corresponding author data, ORCID number of the authors, abstract, text, acknowledgments.
 The maximum number of pages is 15 (including Tables, Figures and References).

 Introduction should be comprehensible to the general reader; give a clear statement of the purpose of the paper and provide relevant context to support the basis for the paper and the significance of the work; do not exhaustively review the literature.

 Material and Methods in the section, give a clear description of the study and how it was carried out; specifically describe the procedures and materials used, so the study can be replicated; the subsections, with brief content descriptions, in order, are: Participants describe the sample: how many participants, how they were recruited.
 Provide basic demographics (age and SD, sex distribution, etc.).
 Measures each subsection here should describe one questionnaire or interview or objective observation.
 Include details of the origin of the measure, the number of items and subscales, format of responses, scoring and known psychometric qualities.
 Procedures explain how the experiment was carried out.
 Who tested participants, where were they tested or observed, etc.; if submitted papers contain clinical and animal research, approval of a local ethics committee is required; please note that authors should follow the principles outlines in the Declaration of Helsinki

 Statistical Analysis describe the analyses applied to the data.
 It is helpful if you arrange this section to be coherent with the hypotheses